Cerebral Palsy Symptoms

 Other delays in the older child involve the ability to control fine muscle movements.
 He or she is slow to use a fork or spoon, button clothes, hold a pencil, write and draw shapes.
 The child may be clumsy and unable to ride a tricycle or bike, for example, when other children do.
 Some children with cerebral palsy never can achieve such goals.

 If your child is diagnosed with cerebral palsy, we may be able to help you seek compensation.
-The birth injury lawyers at Berkowitz Law Firm have extensive experience helping infants and families throughout the Stamford and Danbury, Connecticut area obtain justice in cerebral palsy cases that involve medical mistakes.
+The birth injury lawyers at our firm have extensive experience helping infants and families throughout the Stamford and Danbury, Connecticut area obtain justice in cerebral palsy cases that involve medical mistakes.